tradingview-pine-seeds/docs/repo.md

 It may take some time for the initial upload to be visible on the TradingView chart.

 The [data requirements][data] are listed in the tables.
 We indicate which field failed the check in the log and explain why.

+>If you have any questions or problems that you can't handle, you can contact us at pine.seeds@tradingview.com.